Manchu people: Liao dynasty

-Following the fall of Balhae, the Jurchens became vassals of the Liao dynasty.
+Following the fall of Balhae, the Jurchens became vassals of the Liao dynasty, which was founded by Para-Mongolic Khitans.
+The Liao dynasty became the first state to control all of Manchuria..
 The Yalu River Jurchens became tributaries of Goryeo during the reign of Wang Geon, who called upon them during the wars of the Later Three Kingdoms period.
 The Jurchens switched allegiance between Liao and Goryeo multiple times.
 Posing a potential threat to Goryeo's border security, the Jurchens offered tribute to the Goryeo court, expecting gifts in return.
 Before the Jurchens overthrew the Khitan, married Jurchen women and Jurchen girls were raped by Liao Khitan envoys as a custom which caused resentment.
 The Jurchens and their Manchu descendants had Khitan linguistic and grammatical elements in their personal names, such as suffixes.
 Many Khitan names had a "ju" suffix.
 In the year 1114, Wanyan Aguda united the Jurchen tribes and established the Jin dynasty (1115–1234).
 His brother and successor, Wanyan Wuqimai defeated the Liao.
 After the fall of the Liao, the Jurchens went to war with the Northern Song dynasty, and captured most of northern China in the Jin–Song wars.
 During the Jin dynasty in the 1120s, the first Jurchen script came into use.
 It was mainly derived from Khitan script.